Web/mobile push: Subscription forms

 Subscription form behavior

-Choose the where and when subscription form will be shown on your website.
+Choose where and when subscription form will be shown on your website.

 Go to Integration > Web Push (VAPID) > Settings > Form display

-You can define determine on which URLs the subscription form should be shown or hidden.
+You can specify which URLs the subscription form should be shown on or hidden from.

 Bell Widget

-The bell widget is another way of promoting signups.
-After clicking on a bell icon on a page, a pop-up will appear, inviting the user to become a subscriber.
+The bell widget is another way to promote signups.
+After clicking the bell icon on a page, a pop-up appears, inviting the user to subscribe.

-To enable and configure the Bell widget go to the "Integration" tab > Web Push > Bell widget.
-Here you can add custom texts displayed to the user, the color of the bell icon, and the button text.
+To enable and configure the Bell widget, go to the Integration > Web Push > Bell Widget.
+Here, you can customize the text displayed to users, the color of the bell icon, and the button text.

 Mobile push